-(abstract-declarator)
+'''

+( abstract-declarator )

+'''

-the abstract-declarator is required to be nonempty.
+the abstract-declarator is required to be non-empty.
 Under this restriction, it is possible to identify uniquely the location in the abstract-declarator where the identifier would appear if the construction were a declarator in a declaration.
 The named type is then the same as the type of the hypothetical identifier.
-For example, int int int [3] int ()[3]

-name respectively the types 'integer,' 'pointer to integer,' 'array of 3 pointers to integers,' and 'pointer to an array of 3 integers.'
-As another example, int i; ... sin((double) i);
+For example, name respectively the types "integer," "pointer to integer," "array of 3 pointers to integers," "pointer to an array of 3 integers," "function returning pointer to integer," and "pointer to function returning an integer."